 The word “Anubis” is actually the Greek word for the ancient Egyptian god, “Inpw.”
 Scholars disagree with the original meaning of the term.
 During the 19th century, archeologists guessed that it might be connected to the ancient Egyptian for “puppy,” “prince,” or even “putrefy.”
 Today, many people claim that it means “to decay,” but the reality is that the original meaning has been lost to time.

-How was Anubis Born?
+How Was Anubis Born?

 According to the Osiris myth, as recorded by Plutarch, Anubis is the son of the queen-god Nephthys.
 Nephthys seduced her brother-in-law, Osiris, and, when she gave birth to Anubis, dumped the child in the wilderness so that her husband (Seth, the brother of Osiris) would never discover the adultery or the child.
 Worried that Seth would kill Anubis when he found out, Isis searched with a pack of dogs, found Anubis, and brought him home.
 Then she brought up the child as if he were her own.
 Despite Nephthys sleeping with her husband, Isis had no ill feelings.
 When Seth eventually killed Osiris, the two women together searched for his body parts to bring him home.

 Plutarch’s tale of Anubis’s birth also includes the information that “Some believe that Anubis is Cronus.”
-This gives some indication of how powerful the Egyptian god was considered when the mythology first found its way to Greece.
+This gives some indication of how powerful the Egyptian god was when the mythology first found its way to Greece.
 While this is the most common myth, some texts say that Anubis is not the son of Osiris but instead a child of the cat god Bastet or cow goddess Hesat.
 Others say he is the son of Seth, stolen by Isis.

-Does Anubis have siblings?
+Does Anubis Have Siblings?

 Anubis has a brother, Wepwawet, known in Greek as Macedon.
 Greek historians believed Wepwawet was the founder of Macedonia, the birthplace of Alexander the Great.
 Wepwawet was “the opener of the ways” and a warrior prince.
 While Anubis was the jackal god, Wepwawet was known as the wolf god.
 As “the opener of ways,” he sometimes played minor roles in the mummification process, but his story became less popular in the Greek and Roman tellings of the Osiris myth.

-Who is the wife of Anubis?
+Who is the Wife of Anubis?

 Anput (sometimes called Anupet or Yineput) was the jackal goddess of the seventeenth nome and possible wife of Anubis.
 Little has been discovered about Anput, and some historians believe that she may not have been the wife of Anubis but simply a female version of the same god.

-Who were the children of Anubis?
+Who Were the Children of Anubis?

-Anubis only had one child, a serpent god called Qebehut (Qebhet, or Kebehut).
+Anubis only had one child, a snake god called Qebehut (Qebhet, or Kebehut).
 Qehebut, “she of the cool waters,” was given control of the four nemset jars used in mummification rituals and would use these to purify the heart in preparation for the judgment of Osiris.
 According to the “Book of the Dead,” she would also bring cool water to those waiting for judgment by Osiris in the afterlife.